jewelux/talking-swr-meter-LX1WJ/USAGE.md

 ## 1. Basic Operating Concept

-The Talking SWR Meter is controlled using **six push buttons**, labeled T1 to T6.
+The Talking SWR Meter is controlled using **six push buttons** on the front panel, labeled T1 to T6 from left to right.
 The buttons are connected as a resistor ladder and are detected by the firmware as individual keys.